balena-io/docs/README.md

 Deploying
 ----------

-After a PR has been reviewed by a member of the resin team, it should be merged into `master`.
+After a PR has been created, a member of the resin team will review and merge into `master`.

 Shortly after merging to `master` it'll automatically be deployed to our [staging environment](https://docs.resinstaging.io/) (This should only take a few minutes).

-Once deployed to staging, preview your changes.
-If everything looks good, make another PR from `master` into the `production` branch, merging this will automatically deploy the changes to [production](https://docs.resin.io/)
+Once deployed to staging, we will preview your changes.
+If everything looks good, a member of the resin team will make another PR from `master` into the `production` branch.
+When this is merged, the changes will automatically deploy to [production](https://docs.resin.io/)

 Style manual
 ----------